 Limitations

-There are some kinds of changes that Revise (or often, Julia itself) cannot incorporate into a running Julia session:
+There are some kinds of changes that Revise (or often, Julia itself) cannot automatically incorporate into a running Julia session:

-• conflicts between variables and functions sharing the same name
+- conflicts between variables and functions sharing the same name

-• removal of exports
+- removal of

 These kinds of changes require that you restart your Julia session.